 Postdoctoral Researcher (2010-2012), Department of Anthropology, Stanford University

-Research interests include: anthropology of security, anthropology of the state and policy, preparedness, biosecurity, emergency, theory of risk and uncertainty, and governing technologies of the future (scenarios).
+Her research interests include security and preparedness, anthropology of the state and policy, biosecurity, emergency, theory of risk and uncertainty, and governing technologies of the future (scenarios).

 For more details on Limor Samimian-Darash's work, see interview in Cultural Anthropology